How Do I Fix Disk 100 In Windows 10 Task Manager

 Method 7: Update your operating system

-It is often possible to resolve mysterious Windows 10 problems by installing the latest updates.
-Select "Update and security" from the Windows Settings app to determine whether your Windows security is up to date.
+Resolving mysterious Windows 10 problems is often possible by installing the latest updates.
+Select "Update and security" from the Windows Settings app to determine current security.

 If there are any new updates available, you can install them.